 The Mt.
 Shasta water system is the source of great civic pride -- gravity-fed from a single spring that is so pure no chlorine is required.
 Three companies bottle it for sale elsewhere.

-Our new top pick in Mt.
-Shasta is the Cold Creek Inn (724 N. Mt.
+My favored motel for the last five visits has been the Cold Creek Inn (724 N. Mount.
 Shasta Blvd.
 530 926-9851), which offers a best-of-both-worlds proposition: rates that are competitive with the motels at the far south end of town, plus a location just two blocks north of downtown.
-The Cold Creek Inn is a sister facility of the Charm and Green Gables in Burney.

 The major motels on the south end of the strip are the A-1 Choice Inn, Evergreen Lodge and the Woodsman.
 It's a competitive market and all of these, within a few hundred yards of each other, line up almost exactly by rate and amenities.
 Avoid the Mt.
 Shasta Inn & Suites, where my family has had two memorably negative front desk service encounters.